 The photo also illustrates several differences between early and late Futuras, such as the shape of the focus lever, company name on the speed ring and number of studs on the speed ring.
 Also note the brass insert in the shutter on the Futura-S mount, which facilitates the RF coupling with the telelenses (see below for details).

 In addition to the standard lens line-up a range of other focal lengths was available (plus a range of accessories), making the Futura a real system camera.
 The line-up comprised the 35mm f/4.5 Ampligon, the awesome and nowadays incredibly hard to find 70mm f/1.5 Frilon, the 75mm f/3.8 Tele-Futar and the 90mm f/5.6 Tele-Elor.
-Coupling these lenses to the rangefinder presented a problem, already well known from the Zeiss Contax, which had a rather awkward, separate outside bayonet mount in additional to its helical mount.
-Futura had a different solution: the non-standard lenses would simply screw onto the helical mount but needed to be focussed manually by means of a focusing scale which needed to be matched to the focus scale of the helical mount, after adjusting the focus using the rangefinder.
+Coupling these lenses to the rangefinder presented a problem for cameras with helical focus mounts, already well known from the Zeiss Contax, which had a rather awkward, separate outside bayonet mount in additional to its helical mount.
+Futura had a different solution: the non-standard lenses would simply screw onto the helical mount but needed to be focussed manually, after finding the focus distance using the rangefinder, and then turning the helical mount back to infinity.

-Same Futura-S fitted with a Tele-Evar 90mm f/5.6 lens and accessory viewfinder.
+Same Futura-S fitted with a Tele-Elor 90mm f/5.6 lens and accessory viewfinder.

 Futura must have understood this was cumbersome, as on the Futura-S they introduced an updated lens mount which had an indent which would mate with a notch on the lens base of wide and telelenses, which were all redesigned.
 The result was that when one turned the focussing helicoid, the helicoid internal to the lens would turn by an equal amount, so that the lens would extend even more (in case of the telelenses).
 The lenses are recognisable by a ring at the base of the lens which allowed screwing it onto the lens mount whilst keeping it in a fixed position.
 It required a complete redesign of the focussing helicoid of the lenses, as the early style lenses were focussed turning counter-clockwise and it took a close to a full rotation to go from infinity to the closest focus distance, whereas on the later RF-coupled version the rotation needed to be clockwise and had a much shorter turn.
 The RF coupled versions of the lenses lack a focus scale as well as depth of field indicators.
 The two lens systems are not really interchangeable; the RF coupled lenses will fit on older Futura models, but cannot be properly focussed.
-I am not sure why Futura did not have a focussing scale on the latter version for backwards compatibility.
-Furthermore, I assume the old style lenses could in principle still be used on the Futura-S, but would of course needed to be focussed manually.
-Note that to be used on the Futura-P (with its 45mm focus mount) a small spacer needed to be added to avoid focus errors.
+I am not sure why Futura did not have a focussing scale on the latter version for backwards compatibility, I assume because it would indicate the wrong value on the RF-coupled mount, as on the older model the mount needed to be set to infinity for the lens to focus correctly, whereas on the RF-coupled mount of course it did not.
+Likewise, old style lenses cannot be used properly on the Futura-S, they cannot be focussed to infinity as the rear mount is slightly too wide for the insert in the Futura-S mount unsed for rangefinder coupling.
+Note that for the wide and tele-lenses to be used on the Futura-P (with its 45mm focus mount), a small spacer needed to be added to avoid focus errors.

 Lens mount of the Futura S, showing the indent in the focus mount which mates with a notch in the base of the lens, also shown.